The Bastille of Grenoble is the city’s most obvious tourist attraction. You can see it from most of the city centre.

-After breakfast we headed off for our primary target for the day – a trip up to Grenoble’s Bastille.
+After breakfast we headed off for our primary target for the day – a trip up to Grenoble’s Bastille (see Grenoble’s Bastille).
 This is a prominent feature from most of the city centre, because unlike the Parisian Bastille, Grenoble’s is on top of a mountain.
-I guess the prison builders in Paris didn’t have the option to put theirs on a mountain, but you get the point.
+I guess the prison builders in Paris didn’t have the option to put theirs on a mountain.

 The foot of the mountain was about 1.5km away from where we were staying, and involved a leisurely walk through the old town centre.
 This gave us the opportunity for a bit of sightseeing and a couple of geocaches before we eventually found our way to the bottom station of the Téléphérique that leads up to the Bastille.
 There was another geocache at the bottom station, which I was obviously duty-bound to look for.

-The ride up in the bubbles was like sitting in a greenhouse on a sunny day for 10 minutes – it was a bit warm.
-We got our own back in some small way by completing a virtual geocache that requires you to photograph your thumbs, with a ghost drawn on them, whilst rattling over the one and only supporting pylon on the cable-car.
+The ride up in the bubbles was like sitting in a greenhouse on a sunny day for 10 minutes.
+It was a bit warm.
+We got our own back in some small way by completing a virtual geocache.
+It required us to photograph our thumbs, with a ghost drawn on them, whilst rattling over the one and only supporting pylon on the cable-car.
 In your face, sunshine !
 You’re not going to stop us from acting like children…

-Once at the bottom we were about ready for a break again, so we stumbled into a nearby bar and had a beer whilst waiting for what turned out to be some beautifully hand-cooked chips.
+Once back at the bottom of the Bastille we were about ready for a break again.
+We stumbled into a nearby bar and had a beer whilst waiting for what turned out to be some beautifully hand-cooked chips.
 I think it was “La Renaissance” on Place aux Herbes – a pleasant little square in the old town.

-We went for dinner fairly early to a pizza place in Caserne de Bonne and, because we were back fairly early, I was able to sit up for a while trying to collate notes from the new personal best I’d set for the number of earthcaches found on the same day.
+We went for dinner fairly early to a pizza place in Caserne de Bonne.
+Because we were back fairly early, I was able to sit up for a while trying to collate notes.
+I’d set a new personal best for the number of earthcaches found on the same day.
 I didn’t finish them though.